 Uop nodded in agreement, reaching out a fist.
 Kraker greeted it with his own, then they went back to the others, getting ready for a long night.

 Kraker took the first watch with no issues, followed by Uop, who ended up falling asleep before the day arrived.
 During the morning, Kraker found Uop and pulled him aside again.

 “Did you see anything in your watch?”
 Kraker asked with concern.
 “Because the bastards didn’t show face last night.”

 “Na, I didn’t see anything on my watch.”
 Uop said as he shamefully covered the fact that he had fallen asleep during his set.

-“If you all follow me I can lead you to the temple, from there I will rely on your tactical expertise to help organise an encounter with the Tuatran.”
+“If you all follow me, I can lead you to the temple; from there, I will rely on your tactical expertise to help organize an encounter with the Tuatran.”

 The squadron cheered and followed foot.

-“I will need to see the temple before we start any tactics, but above all we need to work together, the Tuatran are not an enemy to take lightly, they have a wide array of damage they can cause with just their bodies, not to mention how thick that hide is.
+“I will need to see the temple before we start any tactics, but above all, we need to work together; the Tuatran is not an enemy to take lightly; they have a wide array of damage they can cause with just their bodies, not to mention how thick that hide is.
 Even one is a concern for many.”

 “We have seen them training, it has been an experience to see.
-They train for an impossibly long time, and not only with power, but speed also.
+They train for an impossibly long time and not only with power but also speed.
 No creature has the right to be so powerful in combat as the Tuatran naturally seem to be.
 Not even the Orks come to their level, and they are ferocious, relentless even.
 These Tuatran seem like something else.”